Creative Computing Club – Digital Flag design for Europe Code Week (Ages 9-12) (16 Oct)

 Fly the flag for Europe Code Week at this month’s club and design flags using a Python Turtle digital drawing board.
 Once you’ve learnt the basics, create your own emblems and make some awesome flag-based artwork to be displayed at the Science Oxford Centre!
 Europe Code Week October (9 – 24 October 2021) celebrates coding in Europe, encouraging citizens to learn more about technology, and connecting communities. #CodeWeek

 The club includes access to our woodland, ponds and picnic tables.
+If you try our new outdoor Water Lab we advise bringing a change of dry clothes.
+Please note that the Cafe is closed due to staff shortages.
 For information on our terms and conditions visit here.

 About Creative Computing Club